-BOARD MEETINGS: Planning Commission meetings and public hearings have been cancelled through April 10, 2020.
-Applications will be deferred in the order received until the next available meeting agenda.
+BOARD MEETINGS: Planning Commission meetings and public hearings were cancelled March 16 - May 30.
+Applications were deferred in the order received and will be placed on future meeting agendas.

-BOARD SUBMITTALS: Plans for future Planning Commission meeting agendas will be accepted digitally; paper submittals will not be accepted.
+SUBMITTALS: Plans for Planning Commission meeting agendas will be accepted digitally; paper submittals will not be accepted at this time.
 Applications and plans in PDF format should be submitted directly to the board administrator, Christopher Morgan, via email.Please note, 50MB is the maximum file size that can be received via email; contact staff directly to discuss larger files.

 2 George Street 1st Floor, Public Meeting Room Charleston, SC 29401